emmanuelkartaus-lab/recipe-app/README.md

-- 2025-10-23(Friday)Started a new Project , programmed the  basic html code and designed in css -2025-10-23(Monday) continued the new project mainly in html /structuring html
+- 2025-10-23(Friday)Started a new Project , programmed the  basic html code and designed in css -2025-10-23(Monday) continued the new project mainly in html /structuring html -2025-10-23(Tuesday) learned about flex boxes used them on my website

 ## Activity log